-To accomplish this mission, PM/SNA leads the U.S. Government's negotiation of status of forces agreements, defense cooperation agreements (DCA), cost-sharing special measures agreements (SMA), and facilities access agreements, transit and overflight arrangements, and state flights agreements.
+To accomplish this mission, PM/SNA leads the U.S. Government's negotiation of status of forces agreements (SOFA), defense cooperation agreements (DCA), cost-sharing special measures agreements (SMA), and facilities access agreements, transit and overflight arrangements, and state flights agreements.
 PM/SNA also coordinates policy reviews and approvals for logistics agreements, such as acquisition and cross servicing agreements (ACSA), which are normally negotiated by the Department of Defense.
-Collectively, these agreements facilitate the deployment and movement of U.S. forces and materiel abroad and provide protections for U.S. service members operating overseas.
-PM/SNA literally covers the globe to support U.S. security responsibilities.
+Collectively, these agreements facilitate the deployment and movement of U.S. forces and materiel abroad and provide legal protections for U.S. service members operating overseas.
+PM/SNA covers the globe to support U.S. security responsibilities.